-• Create an account by navigating to https://app.packback.co and clicking "Sign up for an Account"

-Note: If you already have an account on Packback you can log in with your credentials.

-- Then enter our class community's lookup key into the "Looking to join a community you don't see here?" section in Packback at the bottom of the homepage.
-Community Lookup Key: F0I-5M9-KS8L - Follow the instructions on your screen to finish your registration.
+- Create an account by navigating to https://app.packback.co and clicking "Sign up for an Account."
+Only use your tamusa email address for your account log in.Note: If you already have an account on Packback you can log in with your credentials. - Then enter our class community's lookup key into the "Looking to join a community you don't see here?" section in Packback at the bottom of the homepage.
+Community Lookup Key: 5ZN-WGC-UE3S - Follow the instructions on your screen to finish your registration.